mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 or Princess, with the heir–apparent holding either the title of Imperial Prince/Princess or sometimes the archaic Grand Prince/Princess.

-The Emperor’s consort may be given the rank of prince or princess, or may retain their own noble title.
+The Emperor's consort may be given the rank of prince or princess, or may retain their own noble title.
 It is fairly common, though incorrect, to refer to a consort as Emperor/Empress.
-Other members of the household use whatever noble rank they hold in their own right or else are knighted into the Order of the Emperor’s Household.
+Other members of the household use whatever noble rank they hold in their own right or else are knighted into the Order of the Emperor's Household.

-Whilst technically the Emperor’s son or daughter holds a higher station than a sector duke or even an archduke, the Imperial household are not in the political chain of command unless they hold specific titles in their own right.
+Whilst technically the Emperor's son or daughter holds a higher station than a sector duke or even an archduke, the Imperial household are not in the political chain of command unless they hold specific titles in their own right.
 They are, however, hugely